Pomeroy (surname)

 Pomeroy or De La Pommeraie is a surname documented from the 11th century.
 Currently spelled as Pomeroy and the many variations which have occurred over time and geopolitical location.
-These variations include Pomroy, Pomery, Pumroy, Pummery, Pummeroy, de Pomerai, de Pomeroy, and Pommery.
+These variations include Pomroy, Pomery, Pumroy, Pummery, Pummeroy, de Pomerai, de Pomeroy, Pommery and Pumfrey.

 Etymology

 Despite the clearly found words of pomme and roy in the name, meaning "apple" in French and "king" in Old French (French roi), the surname given to Radulphus is not linked with the Old French word roy, but is the common place-name Pommeraye, that means "orchard of apple-trees", Modern French word pommeraie, from pommier "apple-tree" and old suffix -aye, now -aie, meaning "a collection of trees".
 Originally the suffix -aye was masculine : -ey, -ay and sometimes -oy.
 The secondary phonetic shift -ey > -oy is normally typical of Picard and the Eastern dialects of Langue d'oïl, but can sometimes be observed in Normandy.